-This article will teach you how to create some of the most essential studio lighting techniques as well as offer some portrait lighting tips to help you along as you go.
+This article will also offer you some portrait lighting tips to help you along as you go.

 The way you light a portrait will set the mood of your image.

-Often, the whole ‘portrait lighting setup’ thing can be intimidating for beginners who may think that working with ambient light will be easier.
+Often, the whole ‘portrait lighting setup’ thing can be intimidating for beginners.
+Most will think that working with ambient light will be easier.

-This, unfortunately, is not always the case, as dedicated artificial lights have some important advantages:
+This, unfortunately, is not always the case.
+Dedicated artificial lights have some important advantages:

-- They allow you be much more flexible and creative in lighting your model.
+They allow you to be much more flexible and creative in lighting your model.

-- They enable you to control exposure much more than in scenarios where you’re just using ambient light.
+They give you more control over exposure than ambient light.

 The risk is that you may end up using too slow of a shutter speed, particularly if you do not have fast f/1.4-2.8 lenses.

-With artificial lights, instead, you can set your aperture, ISO and shutter speed as you like (my go-to settings are f/8, ISO 200, 1/125) and simply adjust the light power accordingly.
-It’s way easier and I find that I can shoot with virtually any lens available on the market, cheap kit zoom lenses included.
+With artificial lights, instead, you can set your aperture, ISO and shutter speed as you like.
+My go-to settings are f/8, ISO 200, 1/125.
+And then you can adjust the light power to suit your needs.

 Balancing flash and ambient light in the outdoors.
 Settings: f/4.5, 1/80 sec, ISO 200.